Day Trading with Character –

 The only way I arrived at being able to trade the E-Mini Futures contracts, or even knew that they were the best choice, was by studying and trying multiple trading systems and education programs.
 There was no one program that had all the answers; so, how was anyone going to know what to do?
 By this trial and error method, I learned the all-important lesson of what not to do and how confusing the retail marketplace really is.

-How to find the best path to take to control of your financial future, without all the detours, is what I want The Diversified Trader to show you, which includes picking the Trading Partners I like to form the basis for your success.
+How to find the best path to taking control of your financial future, without all the detours, is what I want The Diversified Trader to show you, which includes picking the Trading Partners I like to form the basis for your success.

 To make Intraday Trading a part of your business of wealth building, your education and training should come from multiple, independent sources to give you the control over the outcome that comes with having the diverse knowledge that will give you the tools to succeed.
 Even though you’re using a Programmed Trading System, the market intelligence and direction you get from independent technical analysis puts you way ahead of the curve in achieving consistent results.